Tableau Stabilization and Lattice Paths

 \section{Longest Increasing Subsequences}

 In this section we will go over Greene's theorem and set up the language of the matrix and lattice paths we will use.
+For a more detailed introduction and applications of longest increasing sequences, we recommend the reader to~\cite{romik_2015}.
 Before we introduce the essential tools, we will briefly explain why we need them.

 \begin{Remark}